Asian Pulled Pork Sliders – Slow Cooker Recipe

 Pork Lettuce Cups

-Leftover yummy pulled pork becomes delicious Pork Lettuce Wraps with just a few quick steps!
+Turn your leftover pulled pork into delicious Pork Lettuce Wraps with just a few quick steps!
+Everyone can add their favorite toppings to these crunchy lettuce cups.

 Get the Recipe >>>